Nikephoros (Caesar)

-Nikephoros (Νικηφόρος), also Latinized as Nicephorus, was the second son of Byzantine emperor Constantine V (reigned 741–775) and Caesar of the Byzantine Empire.
+Nikephoros (Νικηφόρος), also Latinized as Nicephorus, was the third son of Byzantine emperor Constantine V (reigned 741–775) and Caesar of the Byzantine Empire.
 He was engaged in a plot against his half-brother, Leo IV (r.
 775–780), which cost Nikephoros his title, and was the focal point of numerous usurpation plots during the subsequent reigns of his nephew, Constantine VI (r.
 780–797), and of Constantine's mother, Irene of Athens (r.
 797–802).
 He was therefore blinded and exiled to a monastery for most of his life, probably dying in the island of Aphousia sometime after 812.

 Biography

 Early life and first conspiracies

 Gold solidus of Leo IV (r.
 775–780), depicting Constantine VI (r.
 780–797), as well as their ancestors Leo III the Isaurian (r.
 717–741) and Constantine V (r.
 741–775).

 Nikephoros was born in the late 750s (c.
 756/758) to Emperor Constantine V and his third wife Eudokia.
 Nikephoros was Constantine's third son overall, following the future Leo IV, who was born 750 to Constantine's first wife Irene of Khazaria, and Christopher, who was born in circa 755 to Eudokia.
 Either Christopher or Nikephoros were possibly twin brothers to Eudokia's and Constantine's only daughter, Anthousa.
 On April 1, 769, Eudokia was crowned as Augusta, and on the same occasion Christopher and Nikephoros were crowned and raised to the rank of Caesar, while their younger brother Niketas was made Nobilissimus.
 Nikephoros had two other younger brothers, Anthimos and Eudokimos, who were also named Nobilissimi at later dates.

 When Constantine V died in 775, his eldest son Leo IV ascended the Byzantine throne.
 Soon, Leo caused a rift with his half-brothers, when he confiscated a large amount of gold reserved for their use and distributed it to the army and the citizens of Constantinople as a donative.
 Then, in spring 776, a conspiracy headed by Nikephoros and involving a number of middle-ranking courtiers was discovered.
 Nikephoros himself was stripped of his rank, but otherwise not harmed, while the other plotters were tonsured as monks and exiled to Cherson in the Crimea.